crweaver225/Portfolio-CW/content/posts/engineering/basic-calculus-review/index.md

 (dz/dx) = 6x(x^2 + 1)^2
 $$
 That is it.
 We have computed the derivative of z with respect to x.

-### Conclusion

-The last part of this chapter involves integrals and computing the area under the curve of our function.
-As important as this is in math, I am not certain how much value these concepts will have for us in our engineering endeavours going forward.
-If that changes I might come back and update this post.
-But for now, I think this concludes my summary of chapter 1.
-Next up will be chapter 2 and probability.